Monitoring Transformative Technological Convergence Through LLM-Extracted Semantic Entity Triple Graphs: Methodology

 The \verb|PyMuPDF| pdf processing library \cite{PyMuPDF} is used to turn the pdfs into text.
 The resulting text is then processed to remove citations, using a heuristic pattern matching.
 We remove both square and round brackets with only numbers inside, as well as brackets with a year inside, matching most frequent citation formats found in the arXiv papers.
 In addition to that, we remove the line breaks using a similar heuristic, although with dashes.

-We then detect and expand the abbreviations by mapping them to their long form.
+In order to unify extracted entities, it is important to expand abbreviations in the text.
+By doing so, we will be able to later on map \textit{LLM} and \textit{Large Language Model} to the same entity.
 To ensure that the abbreviation resolution is done properly, we benchmark different algorithms on the \textit{Fundamentals of Generative Large Language Models and Perspectives in Cyber-Defense} report, given its mixed usage of both ML, cybersecurity, and cyberdefense abbreviations~\cite{kucharavy2023fundamentals}.
 Table \ref{tab:abbr} shows the comparative performance of the Schwartz-Hearst ~\cite{Schwartz2003}, scispaCy ~\cite{neumann-etal-2019-scispacy}, NLPRe ~\cite{NLPRe} and a fine-tuned RoBERTa model ~\cite{zilio-etal-2022-plod} as abbreviation detection methods.
 The results show that the Schwartz-Hearst algorithm performs the best, with scispaCy coming a close second.
 Given the speed of Schwartz-Hearst, we select it for our pipeline.
 Table \ref{tab:preprocessing} shows an example of a sentence before and after preprocessing.